rotorflight/rotorflight-lua-ethos-suite/docs/Smartfuel.md

 1. Firmware SmartFuel, when supported and enabled.
 2. Local voltage SmartFuel, when the local SmartFuel source preference is voltage.
+3. Local combined SmartFuel, when the local SmartFuel source preference is combined.
-3. Local current SmartFuel, otherwise.
+4. Local current SmartFuel, otherwise.

+Firmware SmartFuel `OFF` and firmware before API `12.0.9` both use the local path.

 When the source mode changes, RF Suite resets SmartFuel state and republishes the virtual sensors so widgets and callouts use the new data path cleanly.